Dwaddle26/EncryptNotes/README.md

-# CloudNotes
+# EncryptNotes
 Short Project Description*:
-CloudNotes is a secure and user-friendly note-taking application that prioritizes privacy through end-to-end encryption.
+EncryptNotes is a secure and user-friendly note-taking application that prioritizes privacy through end-to-end encryption.
 Users can store personal notes, reminders, and sensitive information with peace of mind, knowing that only they can access their data.
 The application will feature an intuitive